Boundary amenability of $Out(F_N)$: Introduction

+We expect that the torsion-freeness assumption in Theorem \ref{main-0} is not necessary.
+But if $G$ is a virtually torsion-free hyperbolic group, one can deduce from Theorem \ref{main-0} that $\Out(G)$ and $\Aut(G)$ are boundary amenable, see Corollary~\ref{cor_virtually_tf} (whether or not there exists a hyperbolic group which is not virtually torsion-free is a famous open question). \\

+When $G=F_N$, an explicit compact space equipped with a topologically amenable action of $\Out(F_N)$ is constructed in Section~\ref{sec-compact} of the present paper: this space is an infinite-dimensional product space involving all boundaries of relative Outer spaces associated to free factors $A\subseteq F_N$ and free factor systems of $A$, and all boundaries of free factors of $F_N$.
+But our general proof strategy does not consist in working directly with this compact space; instead we rely on an inductive argument coming from Ozawa's work on boundary amenability of relatively hyperbolic groups \cite{Oza}, as will be explained later in this introduction.

+Notice that every identification between the fundamental group of a surface $\Sigma$ obtained from a closed connected surface by removing a finite non-empty set of points, and a finitely generated free group $F_N$, yields an embedding of the mapping class group of $\Sigma$ into $\Out(F_N)$.
+Since boundary amenability passes to subgroups, this gives a new proof of the boundary amenability of the mapping class group of every punctured surface $\Sigma$ as above.

-\paragraph*{Applications.} A key motivation behind the study of exactness comes from a theorem that follows from work of Yu \cite{Yu}, Higson--Roe \cite{HR} and Higson \cite{higson}, stating that exactness of $\Gamma$ implies the injectivity of the Baum--Connes assembly map, which in turn implies the Novikov conjecture on higher signatures for $\Gamma$ (this theorem builds on the fact that exactness of $\Gamma$ is equivalent to $\Gamma$ satisfying Yu's property A, which implies in turn that $\Gamma$ admits a uniform embedding in a Hilbert space).
-Since exactness passes to subgroups \cite{Oza2}, we get the following corollary to Theorem~\ref{main-0}.
+\paragraph*{Applications.} A key motivation behind the study of boundary amenability comes from a theorem that follows from work of Yu \cite{Yu}, Higson--Roe \cite{HR} and Higson \cite{higson}, stating that boundary amenability of $\Gamma$ implies the injectivity of the Baum--Connes assembly map, which in turn implies the Novikov conjecture on higher signatures for $\Gamma$ (this theorem builds on the fact that boundary amenability of $\Gamma$ is equivalent to $\Gamma$ satisfying Yu's property A, which implies in turn that $\Gamma$ admits a coarse embedding in a Hilbert space).
+Since boundary amenability passes to subgroups \cite{Oza2}, we get the following corollary to Theorem~\ref{main-0}.